gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Error message when no collection builder of requested type should provide more help about what is available
 - Force binding induced cycles for rules that use descendants of subject as inputs which won't bind result in a stack overflow
 - When validation of rule reference binding should occur (?)
+- Error message when DSl rule or compiled rule fail should report the purpose (eg could not configure task thing) rather than the mechanics (eg SomeClass.method() threw an exception).

 ## Cleanup